MuhammadHussain06/ai-inference-overhead-harness/README.md

   serialization (Java) + parsing, computation (split into DataFrame construction and model inference), serialization (Python), nested in one response.
+- A `calibration` target that runs the full request/response pipeline with no computation behind it, so mock's marginal cost over calibration is ~one random draw, and each AI tier's marginal cost over calibration is its DataFrame construction plus inference.
 - Reactive Java stack end-to-end (WebFlux + R2DBC).
 - CPU-pinned, resource-limited containers, with pinning verified (not just assumed) against each container's live cgroup during a full suite run.
-- Model inference is pinned to `n_jobs=1` at load time, and that pinning is read back and verified rather than just requested — exposed per-tier on `/health` as `nJobsVerified`, so a build where the parameter silently failed to apply is observable instead of assumed away.
+- Model inference is pinned to `n_jobs=1` at load time, read back and verified rather than just requested — exposed per-tier on `/health` as `nJobsVerified`.
+The Python container also pins `OMP_NUM_THREADS`, `OPENBLAS_NUM_THREADS`, `MKL_NUM_THREADS`, and `NUMEXPR_NUM_THREADS` to 1 as a second, independent guard against BLAS-level thread contention underneath the sklearn/XGBoost wrapper.
 - Structural outages are tracked separately from application rejections:
   `status=0` (no response — timeout/connection reset) is a distinct k6
   metric from non-200 HTTP responses, both in the raw counters and in every analysis error-rate table.
+- Client-side (k6) connection contention is surfaced as its own diagnostic, via k6's built-in `http_req_blocked` metric, so a throughput plateau at high concurrency can be checked against the load generator itself before it's attributed to the server.
 - `run-suite.sh`: orchestrates a full baseline + concurrency-scan suite
-  across clean-slate stack restarts, with per-rep target/concurrency shuffling, per-rep CPU-pinning verification, and a captured host/toolchain provenance fingerprint.
+  across clean-slate stack restarts, with per-rep target/concurrency shuffling, per-rep CPU-pinning verification, a host/toolchain provenance fingerprint (including a CPU governor/frequency snapshot), and a failures log so a broken cell doesn't abort the rest of the suite.
 - `warm-up.js`: JIT/connection-pool warm-up, run once per stack restart
-  before measurement begins.
-- `analyze-results.py`: full statistical analysis of a suite run — bootstrapped-CI latency tables (mean/median/P95/P99) split by strategy and tier, matching error/timeout-rate tables, a Python-side latency decomposition, between-run (session-to-session) reproducibility tables with CoV%, and Holm-Bonferroni-corrected Mann-Whitney significance tests (with rank-biserial effect size) between adjacent tiers and concurrency levels — plus latency-distribution, P95-vs-concurrency, throughput, and decomposition figures.
-Outputs CSV/Markdown/LaTeX tables and PNG/PDF figures.
+  before measurement begins, with every target (mock, calibration, and all four AI tiers) warmed sequentially in its own dedicated, non-overlapping time window.
+Its own request latency is captured to disk so warm-up convergence can be checked after the fact, rather than trusting the fixed iteration count alone.
+- `analyze-results.py`: percentile tables (P50/P95/P99) and latency
+  histograms per strategy/tier, significance testing (Mann-Whitney U on rep-level means, Holm-Bonferroni corrected, with rank-biserial effect sizes) to avoid pseudoreplication, cluster-level bootstrap confidence intervals, between-run reproducibility (CoV% across independent reps), paired error/timeout-rate tables, client-contention diagnostics, a warm-up convergence check, and throughput-vs-concurrency figures.
 - In-memory H2 — every run starts from a clean slate.

 ## Dataset